fancymithun/-GreatFrontEndSolutions/Trivia/HTML/index.md

 Including a complete and correct <!DOCTYPE> declaration at the beginning of your HTML documents is important for ensuring that your web pages are displayed consistently across different browsers and devices.
 This can help avoid layout and display issues, as well as ensure that your web pages comply with web standards and best practices.

-2.How do you serve a page with content in multiple languages?
+<strong>2.How do you serve a page with content in multiple languages?</strong>

 To serve a page with content in multiple languages, you can use a technique called internationalization (i18n).
 Here are some common approaches to implement i18n: